-1) exposures or contingent exposures to central governments and central banks;

-2) exposures or contingent exposures to local governments and local authorities;

-3) exposures or contingent exposures to administrative bodies and non-commercial undertakings;

-4) exposures or contingent exposures to multilateral development banks;

-5) exposures or contingent exposures to institutions;

-6) exposures or contingent exposures to corporates;

-7) short-term exposures to institutions and corporates;
+- 1) exposures or contingent exposures to central governments and central banks; - 2) exposures or contingent exposures to local governments and local authorities; - 3) exposures or contingent exposures to administrative bodies and non-commercial undertakings; - 4) exposures or contingent exposures to multilateral development banks; - 5) exposures or contingent exposures to institutions; - 6) exposures or contingent exposures to corporates; - 7) short-term exposures to institutions and corporates;

-3) a description of the process used to transfer the issuer and issue credit assessments onto items not included in the trading book uses a credit assessment that exists for a specific issuing programme or facility to which the exposure does not belong or a general credit assessment that exists for this issuer, provided that it produces a higher risk weight than that which would be applied to exposures without a credit assessment or if it produces a lower risk weight and the exposure in question ranks pari passu or senior to the specific issuing programme or facility or to senior unsecured exposures of that issuer, as relevant.
+3) a description of the process used to transfer the issuer and issue credit assessments onto items not included in the trading book

+Group applies issuer and issue credit assessment according to rules set forth in KNF Resolution no 380/2008.
+Consequently for given exposure where a credit assessment exists for a specific issuing programme or facility to which the exposure belongs, this credit assessment is used to determine the risk weight, which is then assigned to that exposure.
+Otherwise, Group uses a credit assessment that exists for a specific issuing programme or facility to which the exposure does not belong or a general credit assessment that exists for this issuer, provided that it produces a higher risk weight than that which would be applied to exposures without a credit assessment or if it produces a lower risk weight and the exposure in question ranks pari passu or senior to the specific issuing programme or facility or to senior unsecured exposures of that issuer, as relevant.